rishikeshbiradar/Swiggy-Clone/README.md

-# OnlineFoodDelivery
+# Calculator Website

-This project is a simple and stylish clone of the popular food delivery platform, Swiggy.
-Crafted with HTML, CSS, and enhanced with Bootstrap, this Swiggy Clone demonstrates the basics of building a responsive and visually appealing food delivery website.
-Whether you're a front-end enthusiast or looking to understand the fundamentals of web development, this project is a great starting point.

-Features:
+Welcome to the Calculator Website – your go-to tool for quick calculations! 🧮

+This project is a simple and efficient calculator website created with HTML, CSS, and JavaScript.
+The calculator provides basic arithmetic operations and a clean user interface for ease of use.
+Hosted on Google Firebase, it is accessible to users worldwide.
+Whether you need to perform quick math tasks or just want to explore web development basics, the Calculator Website is at your service.

+## Features

+- **Basic Arithmetic Operations:** Addition, subtraction, multiplication, and division – perform essential calculations effortlessly.

+- **User-Friendly Interface:** The calculator is designed with simplicity in mind, ensuring a smooth and intuitive user experience.

-1)Responsive Design: The website is designed to provide an optimal viewing experience across various devices, ensuring accessibility for users on desktops, tablets, and smartphones.
+- **Responsive Design:** The website adapts to various screen sizes, making it accessible on desktops, tablets, and smartphones.

-2)Bootstrap Components: Leveraging the power of Bootstrap, the clone incorporates responsive navigation bars, cards, and other UI components for a modern and polished look.
+## Hosted on Google Firebase

+This website is hosted on Google Firebase, ensuring fast and reliable access.
+Firebase hosting provides a secure and scalable platform for your web application.

+## Contribution

+Contributions are welcome!
+If you have ideas for new features, improvements, or bug fixes, feel free to open a pull request or submit an issue.

 Website Link : https://rishikeshbiradar.github.io/Swiggy-Clone/